Brain Health Registry Newsletter - May 2018

 Dear Brain Health Registry Participants and Study Partners,

 Please continue to login and complete study tasks.
-Please encourage your friends and family to join our study.
-Please keep spreading the word.
+Please encourage others to join our study.
+Please help us spread the word.

 Michael Weiner, MD